 Natural light plays a big part in telling your body when to sleep and get up.

-You can also get sunrise alarm clocks that imitate the slow increase of light at sunrise.
+You can also invest in a sunrise alarm clock that imitate the slow increase of light at sunrise.

-Playing soft and gentle music at night while drifting off can help to get you off to sleep and can help to relax you and calm you into a sleepy state.
+Playing soft and gentle music at night while drifting off can help to get you off to sleep and elax and calm you into a sleepy state.

-Perhaps start off listening to some gentle classical or meditation type music in the bath, then lay on the bed and continue listening while you relax - before you know it you'll probably be fast off so set a timer to turn the music off.
+Try listening to some gentle, classical or meditation type music in the bath, then lie on the bed and continue listening while you relax.

 Acupuncture is known for its many healing abilities, including its ability to remedy sleep problems and insomnia.